adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 ![](./images/vbcs-createproject-07.png)

 The Process continue importing the zip file to the new project, so you should wait about 20 o 25 minutes (depending of the overload of the vbcs service) to complete all the importing task.
-In this process you get the GIT repos, the VBCS project, associated pipelines and so.
+In this process you will get the GIT repos with all files, the VBCS project (visual low code app), associated CI/CD pipelines and more.

 ![](./images/vbcs-createproject-08.png)